mrclmrvn/gfrom/readme.md

 Wrap Google Form in your website.
 Useful for collecting data from your users without a database, and if you hate country restrictions of the form services out there.
 Plus you can style it your on way.

 Just create a form from your google account and copy the published URL.
-If you are using Google Apps, please read [form options](http://support.google.com/drive/bin/answer.py?hl=en&answer=160166), make sure `require sign-in` is unchecked.
+If you are using Google Apps, please read [form options](http://support.google.com/drive/bin/answer.py?hl=en&answer=160166), make sure `Require sign-in to view this form` is unchecked.

 ## Installation